sebastopolys/GinsengHtml/README.md

         ];
 label( $array3 );
 ```
-If boolean value is passed
+- If a boolean value is passed
 ```
 div( TRUE );
 ```